 01 Oct 20

-Our favorite places to eat in Mornington
+Our favourite places to eat in Mornington

 On Victoria’s Mornington Peninsula, pairing amazing coastal and bush walks with excellent food and wine is easy!
 From all-day breakfasts and grazing plates to handcrafted ice cream and fine dining feasts – all created from the abundance of fresh produce – you’re spoilt for choice.
 With so many options, we thought we’d shortlist a few of our favourites!

 This Peninsula icon was established in 1924 and offers authentic country charm nestled between rolling hills and beautiful coastline.
 The French inspired seasonal menu serving breakfast and lunch 7 days a week is enjoyed by locals and tourists alike.
 The staff are friendly, the food is delicious and the local wines are worth a sample.
 Merricks General Wine Store is home to Quealy, Elgee Park and Baillieu wines and the cellar door also stocks a selection of renowned neighbours’ wines.
 We love this venue for the charming heritage listed venue, welcoming country atmosphere and the array of quality local produce to take home with you.
 Don’t miss posing next door to Merricks House to admire works by a local artist or find something beautiful at The Traders store.

 The site of the Sorrento sea baths in the late 1800s is now an absolute beachfront restaurant offering unrivalled views over the bay in Sorrento.
 It’s hard to fault this restaurant offering both local and renowned wine accompanying consistent and tasty food.
 Once you take in the setting at The Baths you will soon see why it is often hired as a wedding venue.